RidOne-technologies/polkadot-angular-identicon/README.md

 You can also type the command `ng serve -o` and it will automatically open the app in your default browser.

+## Building & Testing

+For those who wants to build or tweak the library see [BUILD.md](BUILD.md) file.

 Improvements are on the way.
 Happy coding 😎!!!